 What we do

-plazaPOPS is a collaborative approach to transforming privately-owned parking lots and underused spaces into accessible gathering places that celebrate local culture while supporting small businesses.
+plazaPOPS is a collaborative approach to transforming privately-owned parking lots and underinvested spaces into accessible gathering places to support thriving culture, community health, and small businesses.

 People